dawid-wolinski/job-listings-data-pipeline/README.md

 ## Job Listings Salaries to Data Warehouse Pipeline

 This pipeline extracts data from Polish job listings website https://www.pracuj.pl/, transforms and loads it into the data warehouse.
-It consists of two python scripts: the web scraping tool and transformation tool.
+It consists of two Python scripts: the web scraping tool and transformation tool.

 ### Architecture
 ![diagram-pipeline](https://user-images.githubusercontent.com/45266505/165622680-93a170a0-90ba-4d4b-9748-fb5248a10b4f.png)